 Annika Rusaw, LPC, NCC, CAMS - Practice Owner

 Annika is a Licensed Professional Counselor and a Certified Anger Management Specialist (CAMS).
 Annika received a Bachelor of Science Degree in Criminal Justice and a Master of Science Degree in Community Agency Counseling both from Jacksonville State University (Jacksonville, Alabama).
 Annika has worked with several mental health agencies throughout Metro Atlanta and has served in the capacity of Program Director, Program Manager, Therapist and Case Manager.

 Annika specializes in individual, couples and family counseling.
 She has a particular interest in working with adults who are struggling with life transitions, personal stress, depression and anxiety.
 Her additional areas of practice include anger management, relationship issues and family dynamics.

 Annika primarily takes a Cognitive Behavioral approach to therapy.
 She believes that how we think is how we feel and how we feel is how we engage in the world around us.
 Annika believes in meeting her clients where they are and partnering with them to achieve their personal goals.
 Annika strives to create a relaxed and comfortable space in which individuals can be free to express themselves without fear of judgement.
-Annika works with couples, adolescents and adults.
+Annika works with adults 21 years of age and up.
 Annika is available for day and evening appointments.

 Tom Searcy, LPC